ra314/deterministic-risk/README.md

 # Future
 (1) An AI for single player mode and to help determine the balance of a spawn is in the works.

+# Thanks
+Thank you to [Allan Ekai](https://github.com/RifleDLuffy) for the 4K images of the maps and help in play testing.